 I’m just a girl living on a mini homestead in Upstate New York with my animals, babies, husband + aaall my cameras & weird vintage shit.
 My art background led me on this wild journey, and it’s my dream to photograph couples, creatives and everyone in between (if you haven’t noticed yet, we really embrace being your badass weird self here).

-They are gorgeous and so natural, they feel like us the in best way.
-She was so wonderful to work with!
+Courtney was so wonderful to work with!
 Our families and the two us have all been crying happy tears looking at the photos of our wedding day.
 She captured all of the most special moments, and we are so grateful to have had her as our photographer.
 Our celebration was untraditional in format and Courtney did everything to help us through the process and capture each moment throughout our wedding.
 She was so accommodating and helpful!
 We would highly, highly recommend her to anyone hoping to commemorate any special occasion!

 Courtney was quick to respond and very easy to work with.
 We chose Courtney as our engagement photographer because of her amazing cinematic and moody style.Courtney far exceeded our expectations!
 We LOVE our photos!!!
 As far as the photography experience…Courtney was so much fun to work with and made taking photos such a great experience .
 She made us feel comfortable and we genuinely enjoyed our evening photoshoot.
 I would definitely recommend Courtney and hope to be a returning customer.